-Cambridge is a moderately-sized city located in the state of Massachusetts.
-The city has a population of 108,757 residents.
+Cambridge, Massachusetts is a mid-sized city with a population of 108,757 people.
 With a population density of 17,014 people per square mile, Cambridge is well above the nation's average density level.
-If we take a look at the last Census, the vast majority of the population falls within one racial group (67% White).
-Given that fact, Cambridge could be considered less diverse than other cities.
-The median age of all Cambridge residents is 31, which is well below the national average.
-This is a good indication that this city could be ideal for young singles.
+According to the most recent Census, 67% of Cambridge residents are White, 15% Asian and 11% Black.
+Cambridge could be a great place for young adults and students as the average age of 31 years old is below the nation’s average.
 Cambridge is known to be family friendly as more than 74% of the population has already tied the knot.
 It might also be worth noting that 60% of residents also have children under the age of 18.

-|Average one way commute||25min||29min||26min|
+|Average one way commute||27min||29min||26min|

-|Workers who drive to work||28.2%||71.1%||76.4%|
+|Workers who drive to work||24.3%||71.1%||76.4%|

-|Workers who carpool||3.5%||7.5%||9.3%|
+|Workers who carpool||3.3%||7.5%||9.3%|

-|Workers who take public transit||28.9%||9.9%||5.1%|
+|Workers who take public transit||26.3%||9.9%||5.1%|

 |Workers who bicycle||7.0%||0.8%||0.6%|

-|Workers who walk||24.6%||4.9%||2.8%|
+|Workers who walk||23.9%||4.9%||2.8%|

-|Working from home||6.9%||4.7%||4.6%|
+|Working from home||13.5%||4.7%||4.6%|